Unity-Billal-mesloub/just/README.md

 `.justfile`.
 In the latter two cases, the module file may have any capitalization.

-Environment files are loaded for each module, respecting that module's related settings.
-Environment variables from parent modules are visible in child modules.
+Environment files are only loaded for the root justfile, and loaded environment variables are available in submodules.
+Settings in submodules that affect environment file loading are ignored.

 Recipes in submodules without the `[no-cd]` attribute run with the working directory set to the directory containing the submodule source file.